dabamos/openadms-node/docs/index.rst

 Licence
 -------

-This work is licenced under the `Creative Commons Attribution-ShareAlike 3.0 Germany`_ (CC BY-SA 3.0 DE).
+This work is licenced under the `Creative Commons Attribution 3.0 Germany`_ (CC BY 3.0 DE).

 Table of Contents
 =================